 Richard’s Fruit Market, Back Creek VA

 There is no u-pick option, but Richard’s Fruit Market is a nice, family-friendly stop in the Winchester area.
-If you’re lucky, you can watch the vintage apple sorter do it’s job.
-Visit on October 19, 2019, to enjoy a free Apple Festival featuring live music from 11:00 – 4:00.
-Craft beer tastings and tasty food will be available for purchase.
-Richard’s Market is open daily 8:30 – 6:00 in season (opens 10:00 on Sundays).
+If you’re lucky, you can watch the vintage apple sorter do its job.
+Richard’s Market is open daily from 9:00 – 5:00 in season (10:00 – 4:00 on Sundays).

 Apple Butter Celebration, Shenandoah National Park Skyland

+Update: Canceled in 2020.
 The annual Shenandoah Apple Butter Celebration is a fun reason to visit Skyland at Shenandoah National Park.
 The staff sets up copper kettles and stokes up the fire for a day of apple boiling.
 Watch the process, give the kettle a stir, try a delicious sample, and take home some fresh-from-the-kettle jars of apple butter.
 Wine tasting, hard cider by the glass, food, pony rides, children’s crafts, and live entertainment are also featured throughout the day.
-The 20th annual Apple Butter Celebration takes place September 14, 2019, from 11:00 – 4:00 and admission is free.

 Plan more fun with our Shenandoah National Park Day Trip Planner: Things to Do in the Central District.